diegommagno/rocketseat/explorer/stage-06/gitfav/README.md

 <h1 align="center"> GitFav </h1>

 <p align="center">
-A single page application using the GitHub API to display favorite selected users. <br/>
+A single page application using the GitHub API to create a list of favorite users. <br/>
 </p>

 <p align="center">